theolujay/appa/docs/architecture.md

 11. CLI is not a second deployment engine — project deploys go through the API.
 12. `setup`/`apply` are idempotent.
 13. Operator secrets are never logged.
+14. Local instance profiles and credentials are encrypted using Ansible Vault (planned).

 ## Failure Model